Nicolás Maduro: 2006 detention in New York

-In September 2006, while attempting to travel back to Venezuela via Miami, Florida, Maduro was briefly detained by Homeland Security officers at the John F. Kennedy International Airport for around 90 minutes, after paying for three airline tickets in cash.
-Both Maduro and President Hugo Chávez were in New York City attending the 61st session of the UN General Assembly, where President Chávez called US President George W. Bush "the devil" during his speech.
+In New York City in September 2006, while attempting to travel back to Venezuela via Miami, Maduro was briefly detained by United States Department of Homeland Security officers at the John F. Kennedy International Airport for around 90 minutes, after paying for three airline tickets in cash.
+Both Maduro and President Hugo Chávez were in New York City attending the 61st session of the UN General Assembly, where President Chávez called U.S. President George W. Bush "the devil" during his speech.

-The incident began when Maduro tried to pick up an item that had been screened at a security checkpoint at JFK International Airport, and security personnel told Maduro that he was prohibited from doing so.
-Maduro later identified himself as a diplomat from the Venezuelan government, but officials still escorted him to a room for conducting secondary screening.
+The incident began when Maduro tried to pick up an item that had been screened at a security checkpoint at the airport, and security personnel told Maduro that he was prohibited from doing so.
+Maduro later identified himself as a diplomat from the Venezuelan government, but officials still escorted him to a room to conduct secondary screening.
 At one point, authorities ordered Maduro and other Venezuelan officials to spread their arms and legs and be frisked, but Maduro and others forcefully refused.
-His diplomatic passport and ticket were retained for a time, and finally given back to him.
+His diplomatic passport and ticket were retained for a time but eventually returned.

 Speaking at the Venezuelan mission to the UN after his release, Maduro said his detention by the US authorities was illegal and he filed a complaint at the United Nations.
-US and UN officials called the incident regrettable but said Maduro had been identified for "secondary screening".
-Homeland Security spokesman Russ Knocke denied that Maduro was mistreated, saying that there was no evidence of abnormalities during the screening process.
-An anonymous UN diplomat said that Maduro's trip was delayed because he had shown up late without a ticket, prompting the screening.
+US and UN officials called the incident "regrettable" but said Maduro had been identified for "secondary screening".
+Homeland Security spokesman Russ Knocke claimed that Maduro was not mistreated, saying that there was no evidence of abnormalities during the screening process.
 Maduro said the incident prevented him from traveling home on the same day.

 When he was informed of the incident, President Chávez said Maduro's detention was retaliation for his own speech at the UN General Assembly and stated that the authorities detained Maduro over his links to the Venezuelan failed coup in 1992, a charge that President Chávez denied.